 Mesh Pre-Filter Cleaning Instructions:

-- Allow to air dry for at least 24 hours before placing back into the unit
+• Allow the filter to air dry for at least 24 hours before placing back into the unit

-There are two small finger holes on each side of the filter to grab easily
+There are two small finger holes on each side of the filter to grab and remove the charcoal filter.
+Remove and set aside, or clean.

 Carbon Filter Cleaning Instructions: